mohsenoid/Android-Interview-Questions/ANDROID_FOUNDATIONS.md

 9. #### What is the difference between `Serializable` and `Parcelable`?
 Which is the best approach in Android?

+   - **Serialization**
-   *	Serialization is the process of converting an object into a stream of bytes in order to store an object into memory, so that it can be recreated at a later time, while still keeping the object’s original state and data.
+       - is the process of converting an object into a stream of bytes to store an object in memory, so that it can be recreated at a later time, while still keeping the object’s original state and data.
-   * **How to disallow serialization?** We can declare the variable as transient.
-   *	Serializable is a standard Java interface.
-Parcelable is an Android specific interface where you implement the serialization yourself.
-It was created to be far more efficient than Serializable (The problem with this approach is that reflection is used and it is a slow process.
-This mechanism also tends to create a lot of temporary objects and cause quite a bit of garbage collection.).
+       - The problem with this approach is that reflection is used and it is a slow process and therefore is not efficient.
+   - **Serializable**
+       - is an Android-specific interface where you implement the serialization yourself.
+       - It was created to be far more efficient than Serializable.

+10. #### How to disallow serialization?
+    We can declare the variable as `transient`.

-10. #### What kind of modes of concurrency are in Android?
+11. #### What kind of modes of concurrency are in Android?
-   * Threads
+   - Threads
-   * Async tasks
+   - Async tasks
-   * Services
+   - Services
-   * Kotlin Coroutines
+   - Kotlin Coroutines

-11. #### Are you familiar with ProGuard?
+12. #### Are you familiar with ProGuard/DexGuard/R8 Minification?

-    * ProgGuard is a free obfuscation tool and DexGuard is the enterprise version of ProGuard.
+    ProGuard, DexGuard, and R8 are tools used in Android development to optimize and protect the application code.
+Here’s a brief overview of each:

+    - **ProGuard**: It is an open-source tool that shrinks, optimizes, and obfuscates Java code.
+It removes unused code and resources, making the APK smaller.
+ProGuard also makes the code more difficult to reverse-engineer by renaming classes, fields, and methods with non-descriptive names.
+    - **DexGuard**: A commercial tool that offers more advanced protection features than ProGuard.
+It provides stronger encryption and obfuscation techniques, and it can also protect against static and dynamic analysis, making it harder for attackers to tamper with or reverse-engineer the application.
+    - **R8**: The latest official code shrinker and minifier from Google, which is integrated into Android Studio.
+R8 combines shrinking, desugaring, dexing, and obfuscation into one step.
+It’s designed to be backward-compatible with ProGuard, meaning it can use ProGuard configuration files.
+R8 improves build times and results in smaller APK sizes compared to ProGuard.

-12. #### What is the difference between a process and a thread?
+13. #### What is the difference between a process and a thread?

-    * A program in execution is often referred to as Process.
-A thread is a part of the process.
-    * A process consists of multiple threads.
-A thread is the smallest part of the process that can execute concurrently with other threads of the process.
-    * A process is sometimes referred to as “Task”.
-A thread is often referred to as a “Lightweight” process.
-    * A process has its own address space.
-A thread uses the process’s address space and shares it with the other threads of that process.
-    * A thread can communicate with other threads (of the same process) directly by using methods like wait(), notify(), notifyAll().
-A process can communicate with another process by using inter-process communication (IPC/AIDL).
-    * New threads are easily created.
-However, the creation of new processes requires duplication of the parent process.
-    * Threads have control over the other threads of the same process.
-A process does not have control over the sibling process, it has control over its child processes only.
+    - **Process**:
+        - Runs in its own instance of the virtual machine.
+        - Contains components like activities, services, and broadcast receivers.
+        - Can be specified to run certain components in separate processes via `AndroidManifest.xml`.
+        - Managed by the Android system, which may shut down processes to conserve resources.
+        - Each process is isolated from others, ensuring that one process does not interfere with another.

+    - **Thread**:
+        - The smallest unit of execution within a process.
+        - The main thread handles UI and event dispatching.
+        - Additional threads can be created for background work.
+        - Threads within the same process share the same memory space

+15. #### What is the difference between a process and a task?

+    - A **process** is about the execution and management of resources at the system level.
+    - A **task** is about the user’s journey through a sequence of activities within or across applications.

+---

 ### Activity